kube-rs/kube/README.md

 See the `pod_openapi` or `crd_openapi` examples for more uses.

 ## Reflector
-One of the main abstractions exposed from `kube::api` is `Reflector<P, U>`.
+One of the main abstractions exposed from `kube::api` is `Reflector<K>`.
 This is a cache of a resource that's meant to "reflect the resource state in etcd".

 It handles the api mechanics for watching kube resources, tracking resourceVersions, and using watch events; it builds and maintains an internal map.